-In 2014, it is anticipated that several new insecticide products will be available for management of the key pest found on desert crops.
-Closer (Sulfoxaflor) is currently registered for use in leafy vegetables and melons, and Exirel/Verimark (Cyazypyr) are anticpated to be registered in Arizona in early 2014.
-Two other compounds, Sivanto (flupyradifurone) and Torac (tolfenpyrad) are anticipated to be available in late 2014-early 2015.
+In 2014, several new insecticide products became available for management of the key pest found on desert crops.
+Sequoia (Sulfoxaflor) and Torac (tolfenpyrad) were registered for use in leafy vegetables and melons last spring, and Exirel/Verimark (Cyazypyr) received registration this past lAugust.
+Sivanto (flupyradifurone) is anticipated to be available in early 2015.
 At the Yuma Agricultural Center (YAC) we have been working with these compounds for the past 5-6 years to understand their insecticidal activity and best fit in local IPM programs once they hit the market.
 Below, information is provided on each of these compounds with a description of their route of activity, MOA, effective spectrum and rates and Key Desert Fit.
 Furthermore, we provide an Index of Efficacy for each compound that ranks their comparative efficacy against the local standards.
 These ranking were derived from evaluations in multiple field trials and applications conducted at YAC.
 The product was given an A if it showed consistently good control comparable to the industry standard; a B when inconsistent control was measured relative to the local standard, and a C when its activity was not economically effective (consistently poor control relative to the standard and untreated check).
 Finally a summary of the attributes and activity for each compound is provided.

-Closer (sulfoxaflor)
+Sequoia (sulfoxaflor)

+Chemistry: Sulfoxamine

-Chemistry: Sulfoxamine IRAC Mode of Action: Group 4C, Nicotinic AChR agonist Route of Activity: Foliar contact; translaminar; xylem mobile Effective Spectrum: Aphids, Lygus spp., Whitefly Recommended Rates: Aphids, 2.0 oz ; Whiteflies, 4.5-5.7 oz Key Desert Fit: Foliar alternative for aphids in leafy vegetable Rotational alternative for whitefly in melons
+IRAC Mode of Action: Group 4C, Nicotinic AChR agonist

+Route of Activity: Foliar contact; translaminar; xylem mobile

+Effective Spectrum: Aphids, Lygus spp., Whitefly

+Recommended Rates: Aphids, 2.0 oz; Whiteflies, 4.5-5.7 oz

+Key Desert Fit: Foliar alternative for aphids in leafy vegetable

+Rotational alternative for whitefly in melons

 Pest No. Trials No. Applications IPM Standard Comparative Efficacy

-Aphids 18 39 Movento, Neonicotinoids А
+Aphids 18 39 39 Movento, Neonicotinoids

 Whiteflies 16 38 Movento, Neonicotinoids A-B

 Bagrada Bug 5 8 Pyrethroid, Lannate В

 Thrips 2 6 Radiant, Lannate С

-Excellent activity; As good as the standard

-Inconsistent activity; Not as good as the standard

-Not economically effective
+A Excellent activity; As good as the standard Inconsistent activity; Not as good as the standard Not economically effective

-Closer (Sulfoxaflor) is currently registered for use on leafy vegetables and melons in Arizona.
+Sequoia (Sulfoxaflor) is currently registered for use on leafy vegetables and melons in Arizona.
 Although it has a similar target site as the neonicotinoid, it is not considered a neonicotinoid by IRAC because of differences in how insects metabolize the toxin.
 Rather, it is classified as a sulfoximine and the first of the chemical class to be registered.
 It has excellent activity against most aphids found on leafy vegetables through both contact (rapid knockdown) and ingestion (14-21 d residual control).
-Control can be achieved at low label rates, however, control of lettuce aphid may require higher rates It also has activity against Lygus spp., but has shown inconsistent activity against the Bagrada bug.
-It has adult whitefly activity at higher rates comparable to some neonicotinoids in melons, but has shown less residual control of nymphs.
-Finally, Closer does not appear to have economic activity against western flower thrips.
-Closer should be a great addition to local vegetable IPM programs.
-It is highly toxic to bees exposed to direct contact.
-Care should be taken when applying Closer on melons when plants are in bloom.
+Control can be achieved at low label rates, however, control of lettuce aphid may require higher rates.
+It also has activity against Lygus spp., but has shown inconsistent activity against the Bagrada bug.
+It has adult whitefly knockdown activity at higher rates comparable to some neonicotinoids in melons, but has shown less residual control of nymphs.
+Finally, Sequoia does not appear to have economic activity against western flower thrips.
+Sequoia should be a great addition to local vegetable IPM programs.
+Like most new products it is toxic to bees exposed to direct contact, but much safer after spray residues have dried on foliage.
+Care should be taken when applying Sequoia on melons when plants are in bloom.